Exploring History Through Conner Prairie’s Chautauqua Series

 Chautauqua at Conner Prairie

 That’s just what our Chautauqua series offers.
-At Conner Prairie, we believe in our mission to inspire curiosity and foster learning aligns effortlessly with many of the ideals behind the Chautauqua Literary and Scientific Circle.
-These singular evenings are an opportunity to learn, socialize, and engage on a thematic topic.
-Through presentation, interactive, and hands-on activities, guests acquire knowledge across a wide range of interesting topics: historical preservation, herbal medicine, safe foraging, even Indiana’s shocking history of serial killers!
-On-theme light appetizers and custom cocktails start off the evening, which take place in varying locations across Conner Prairie’s expansive grounds.
+At Conner Prairie, our mission to inspire curiosity and foster learning aligns effortlessly with many of the ideals behind Chautauqua.
+These singular evenings are an opportunity to learn, socialize, and engage with a thematic topic.
+Through presentation, interaction, and some fun and games, guests get an opportunity to gain historical knowledge from all over the state, with each evening’s stories coming from a different Indiana county.
+Light appetizers and themed cocktails accompany the storytelling, taking place in varying locations across Conner Prairie’s expansive grounds.

 About the Author